Hong Kong’s Consumer Protection Regulations: What Business Owners Need to Know

 Whether you are selling a product or service, don’t compromise on the quality.

-Customer who is unaware of their legal rights as consumers face a heightened risk of being harmed by unfair trade practices.
+Customers who are unaware of their legal rights as consumers face a heightened risk of being harmed by unfair trade practices.

-Awareness of consumer protection regulations helps buyers to make an informed choice and protect themselves from deceptive traders/trade practices.
+Awareness of consumer protection regulations helps buyers make informed choices and protect themselves from deceptive traders/trade practices.

-Several organizations, such as Consumer Council and Consumer Rights Awareness Network, work toward making customers aware of their rights and responsibilities.
+Several organizations, such as Consumer Council and Consumer Rights Awareness Network (CRAN), work toward making customers aware of their rights and responsibilities.

 Customers should also know what remedies are available when a trader fails to act as per consumer protection laws.